quicwg/base-drafts/draft-ietf-quic-http.md

 If a server presents a valid certificate and proof that it controls the corresponding private key, then a client will accept a secured TLS session with that server as being authoritative for all origins with the "https" scheme and a host identified in the certificate.
-The host must be listed either as the CN field of the certificate subject or as a dNSName in the subjectAltName field of the certificate; see {{!RFC6125}}.
-For a host that is an IP address, the client MUST verify that the address appears as an iPAddress in the subjectAltName field of the certificate.
+A host identified by DNS name MUST be validated either as a CN-ID or a DNS-ID in the certificate; see {{!RFC6125}}.
+For a host that is an IP address, the client
+MUST verify that the address appears as an iPAddress in the subjectAltName field of the certificate.